OH1KK/Abbree-wireles-microphone-ptt-detect/README.md

 You can also pair microphone with PC using bluetooth.
 However, in bluetooth mode there is no easy PTT down key event and PTT up event.

-Instead it is needed to detect PTT down from KEY_FASTFORWARD event and PTT up from KEY_REWIND.
+Instead it is needed to detect PTT key down (push) from KEY_FASTFORWARD event and PTT key up (release) from KEY_REWIND.
+KEY_FASTFORWARD events are only sent for few seconds, so it cannot alone be used to detect PTT down.

 Just see the code ptt-test.py